Skip to main content

 Generic Packet Tunneling [RFC2473] allows a router in one network to

-encapsulate a packet in an IP header and send that packet across the
+encapsulate a packet in an IP header and send it to a router in

-to provide connectivity between two networks that share a private
+facilitates connectivity between networks that share a private

 * Layer 2 VPN (L2VPN) [RFC6624].